mimblewimble/grin-rfcs/grinrfc-0000.md

 is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information.

+# References
+[references]: #references

+This is a sections for references such as links to other documents or reference implementations